tearust/t-rust/docs/_gitbook-dev-docs/1_tutorial/2.3_sample_actor_code_walkthrough/README.md

 The **owner_id** is the developer's ETH address (H160).
 Make sure you input it correctly as it's used for payment.

 The **token_id** is the H160 ETH address that the TApp owns.
-Before deployment, the developer needs to create such a TApp in the TEA develolper portal first to obtain a token_id for this TApp.
+Before deployment, the developer needs to create such a TApp in the TEA developer portal first to obtain a token_id for this TApp.
 All actors that work for this TApp will need to use this token_id for billing purposes.
 It's important to match the owner of the TApp, the owner_id, to your ETH address as the developer.
 The Developer Portal will reject your request if there's a mismatch during deployment or upgrade.

 The `access` is the list of all other modules this actor will communicate with.
 This is a disclamer to the public.
 Please make sure you only claim the modules that this actor absolutely needs to communicate with, otherwise it may cause security concerns from users.
 For example, if an actor claims to communicate a billing related module that it's not permitted to access, the end user or reviewers would mark this as a security concern for this actor in the community.
 On the other hand, if this actor attempts to communicate with another module that's not listed in the `access` list, it will be rejected at runtime by the TEA security logic.